MButros/MButros.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Mathematics, Northern Arizona University, 2000
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Applied Mathematics, University of California, Irvine , 1994
+* A.S., Math and Science, Victor Valley College, 1991

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * GitHub University
+* June 2024: Director of Education - AI4OPT
+  * Georgia Institute of Technology
-  * Duties includes: Updates and improvements to template
+  * Duties includes: Implement existing, and develop new, educational initiatives at AI4OPT
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * GitHub University
+* August 2000 - August 2024: Professor, Physics and Mathematics
+  * Victor Valley College
-  * Duties included: Merging pull requests
+  * Duties included:
+    * Taught undergraduate physics and mathematics classes
+    * Developed new programs at VVC (A.S. in Physics, A.S. inPre-Engineering)
+    * Conducted student research projects
+    * Served as department chair
+    * Served on the curriculum committee
+    * Served as distance education faculty facilitator

-  * Supervisor: Professor Hub
+* Summers 2022-2024: Visiting Professor

-* Summer 2015: Research Assistant
+  * NASA - Armstrong Flight Research Center
-  * GitHub University
-  * Duties included: Tagging issues
+  * Duties included: Work with a NASA engineer of a student research project

-  * Supervisor: Professor Git
+* Summers 2014-2018: Visiting Professor
+  * NASA - Armstrong Flight Research Center
+  * Duties included: Work with a NASA engineer of a student research project

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3
+* Python for Data Science
+* R for Data Science
+* Maple and Mathematica, and MATLAB Computer Algebra Systems
+* CANVAS, Blackboard and Moodle Course Management Systems
+* LaTeX Typesetting Software

 Publications
 ======